-In December of 2021, we began research and development on the new 411 fleet vehicle model refresh, the AYRO Z, including updates on our supply chain evolution, the offshoring/onshoring mix, our manufacturing strategy, and our annual model year refresh program.
+In December 2021, we began design and development on the AYRO Z, including updates on our supply chain evolution, the offshoring/onshoring mix, our manufacturing strategy, and our annual model year refresh program.
+We expect to unveil the first AYRO Z prototype in the fourth quarter of 2022.